The Executive LinkedIn Content Strategy That Actually Builds Authority (Not Just Followers)

 4. The Industry Prediction

 Executives who are willing to make specific, time-bound predictions about their industry build authority faster than those who only comment on what's already happened.
-Predictions are risky — you might be wrong.
+Predictions are risky.
+You might be wrong.
 That's exactly why they work.
 They signal conviction.

 "By Q2 2026, I expect at least three major health systems to exit the telehealth market entirely.
 Here's what I'm seeing that makes me confident in that call."
 Right or wrong, that post positions you as someone who thinks ahead, not just someone who reacts.